An avid knitter for over 10 years, Donna enjoys sharing her free patterns and knitting experience with other fiber fans

 April is National Public Library month in the United States.
 Every April, I like to celebrate by making a bookmark to use with my favorite books.
-(You can see my other bookmarks here.)
 This year, I combined two of my favorite activities, knitting and reading, into the design of this knitted yarn ball bookmark.
 This little bookmark would make a great gift for any knitter or crocheter.
 This design can also be used as a brooch or pin!

 This yarn ball bookmark starts with a knitted i-cord but requires a few other craft supplies.
 There is some basic sewing involved in assembling this bookmark, but it's quite easy.
 I'm not much of a sewer, so if I can do it, anyone can make and put together this bookmark.

-- a small ball of worsted or aran weight yarn - you can actually use any weight of yarn you choose, you would just need to adjust the number of cast on stitches to make an i-cord that is about 1/2 of an inch wide.
+- 1 small ball of worsted or aran weight yarn - you can actually use any weight of yarn you choose, you would just need to adjust the number of cast on stitches to make an i-cord that is about 1/2 of an inch wide.

-- the correct double pointed needles to knit your yarn into an i-cord.
+- Correct double-pointed needles to knit your yarn into an i-cord.
 I used size 8 for my yarn.

-- a piece of felt for the back of your bookmark
+- 1 piece of felt for the back of your bookmark

-- a strip of elastic, like you would use to replace a waistband in your underwear or a slip
+- 1 strip of elastic, like you would use to replace a waistband in your underwear or a slip

 - Coordinating thread for your yarn and a sewing needle.